 Preparation process of a dissolvable and detachable MNspatch.
 First, 0.05 mL of hyaluronic acid (HA) solution containing CeNZs was deposited on the PDMS micromold.
 The PDMS micromoldwas centrifugedat 4000 rpm for 5 min to force the mixture into the needle voids, followed by theremoval of the excessive solution outside the cavities viaa plastic scraper.
 The PDMS micromold containing CeNZs/HA solutionwaskept in a desiccator at room temperature for 2h.
 Then,0.05 mL of polyvinylpyrrolidoneK90 (PVP K90) solution was added onto the micromold.
 The PDMS micromold wascentrifugedat4000 rpm for 3 min to form the backing layer and was driedat room temperature.
 Finally, the Ce-MNs patch was detached from the PDMS micromold after complete desiccation.
 (CREDIT: ACS Publications)

 These mice also had fewer oxidative stress compounds in their skin.
-Finally, the researchers found that the cerium-containing microneedle patches resulted in faster mouse hair regrowth with similar coverage, density and diameter compared with a leading topical treatment and could be applied less frequently.
+Finally, the researchers found that the cerium-containing microneedle patches resulted in faster mouse hair regrowth with similar coverage, density, and diameter compared with a leading topical treatment and could be applied less frequently.

-Microneedle patches that introduce cerium nanoparticles into the skin are a promising strategy to reverse balding for androgenetic alopecia patients.
+The researchers suggest that microneedle patches that introduce cerium nanoparticles into the skin are a promising strategy to reverse balding for androgenetic alopecia patients.
 However, the study was only conducted on mice, and further research is needed to determine whether it can be effective in humans.